For more on “Sex and Love Around the World,” watch Christiane Amanpour’s new series on Saturdays at 10 p.m. ET/PT beginning March 17.

 Both men and women who were more sexually active did better on the tests than those who had less sex.

-, the researchers found that having sex at least once a week was highly predictive of improved cognitive functioning, especially verbal fluency.
+In a follow-up study, the researchers found that having sex at least once a week was highly predictive of improved cognitive functioning, especially verbal fluency.

 It limits pain.